Petra Nieminen

-Petra Nieminen (born 4 May 1999) is a Finnish ice hockey player for Luleå HF/MSSK of the Swedish Women's Hockey League (SDHL) and alternate captain of Finland women's national ice hockey team.
+Petra Nieminen (born 4 May 1999) is a Finnish ice hockey player for the Montreal Victoire of the Professional Women’s Hockey League (PWHL).
+She previously played in the Luleå HF/MSSK of the Swedish Women's Hockey League (SDHL) and is analternate captain of Finland women's national ice hockey team.
 She is considered one of the top young talents in Finnish ice hockey.
+She was selected by the Montreal Victoire in the first round of the 2026 PWHL Draft.